Jake Ballard

-Early years and college career
+Early life and college

 Ballard grew up in Springboro, Ohio.
 He went to Springboro High School and started on both sides of the ball in football and started on the basketball team.
 He attended Ohio State University, where he caught 34 passes for 377 yards, averaging 11.1 yards per catch, and 3 touchdowns.

 Professional career

 New York Giants

-Ballard was signed by the New York Giants as an undrafted free agent following the 2010 NFL Draft on April 25, 2010.
+Ballard was signed by the New York Giants as an undrafted free agent following the 2010 NFL draft on April 25, 2010.
 He was waived/injured after suffering a hamstring injury during training camp on August 19.
 He was re-signed to the team's practice squad on September 5.
 He was promoted to the active roster on November 20.
 He played in the game against the Philadelphia Eagles the following day, playing eights snaps.
 He was waived on November 23, and re-signed to the practice squad the following day.
 He was promoted to the active roster again on December 16.

-Ballard played in the November 6, 2011 game against the New England Patriots (5-2) at Gillette Stadium in Foxborough, Massachusetts, finishing the day with 67 receiving yards, including a 28-yard catch on 3rd and 10 with :51 left and the subsequent 1-yard touchdown catch with just 17 seconds to play.
-The Giants won the game 24-20 to maintain a 2-game lead in the NFC East and hand the Patriots their second straight loss for the first time since 2009 (and first in 21 consecutive games at home).
+Ballard played in the November 6, 2011 game against the New England Patriots (5–2) at Gillette Stadium in Foxborough, Massachusetts, finishing the day with 67 receiving yards, including a 28-yard catch on 3rd and 10 with :51 left and the subsequent 1-yard touchdown catch with just 17 seconds to play.
+The Giants won the game 21–17 to maintain a 2-game lead in the NFC East and hand the Patriots their second straight loss for the first time since 2009 (and first in 21 consecutive games at home).

 Ballard played in Super Bowl XLVI but left in the second half with a torn ACL in his left knee.
 After leaving the field, he attempted to run and cut on the sideline, but collapsed unable to reach full speed.
 Replacing Ballard was teammate Bear Pascoe, who finished the game with 4 catches for 33 receiving yards.
-The Giants defeated the Patriots in the Super Bowl 21-17.
+The Giants defeated the Patriots in the Super Bowl 21–17.